gregdumb/gitmaze/README.md

 # gitmaze
-Final project for CS124 Data Structures, Kamran Eftekhari \n Creates a maze, solves it, and draws it on the console.
+Final project for CS124 Data Structures with Kamran Eftekhari.
+Creates a maze, solves it, and draws it on the console.